archer-v/webCrawler/README.md

  - Response status of this url
  - Content length
  - Content type
- - Additional page parsing data (in this example it just counts pages html tags)
+ - Additional page parsing data (in this example it just counts html tags)

 #### Options